-Q-NOVA® is an environmentally-sustainable nylon 6.6 fibre obtained exclusively from regenerated raw materials and which meets given traceability requirements.
+Q-NOVA® is an environmentally-sustainable nylon 6.6 fibre obtained from regenerated raw materials and which meets given traceability requirements.

 Q-NOVA® AND THE ENVIRONMENT

 Concern for the environment, recycling, a green lifestyle with zero emissions are just some of the most recent themes which have rightly captured public attention and are also close to our heart.

 This is why Fulgar has put together a highly ecological product which aims to reduce CO2 emissions, consume less water and use renewable energy.